Jeshii/iOSChargeController/README.md

 Prerequisites:
 - Get uhubctl: https://github.com/mvp/uhubctl
 - Get this python3 uhubctl wrapper: https://github.com/nbuchwitz/python3-uhubctl
+    - Install this by changing to the cloned directory and running `pip3 install .`
 - Get Apple Configurator: https://support.apple.com/apple-configurator
 - Install "Automation Tools" from the Apple Configuration menu
 - Have a USB hub that supports being controlled programmatically (see https://github.com/mvp/uhubctl for a list)